-Robstine Stamps, stamp dealer is of the leading retailers in the UK, having developed our own niche of fine used stamps.
+Robstine Stamps, stamp dealer is one of the leading retailers in the UK, having developed our own niche of fine used stamps.
 How did we get to this point and where will our development take us next?

 Christine and I started in 1981 by making packets of stamps for tourist shops in London and Windsor.
 It was not long before we heard about Stamp Fairs.
 Over the next four years we attended various Fairs around London and the South-east while our stock was growing slowly.
 Originally we offered British stamps, but it did not take us long to realise everyone else had British stamps, so we needed to offer something different.

 Most of the customers we met at Fairs we asking for fine used stamps and we could see there was a gap in the market for European stamps.
 So we decided to offer European fine used stamps without any mint or covers.
 We also had a high level of demand for Australia, Canada and USA.
 We attended a number of Stamp Fairs in the south-east with varied results.

 FINDING OUR FEET 1985-90